-Note 3 - Operative procedure (Core)
+Note 2 - Operative procedure (Core)

-There are three overall approaches to the initial diagnosis of Wilms tumour: i) upfront neoadjuvant chemotherapy (with no biopsy) for presumed Wilms tumour (within specified clinical parameters) followed by post-therapy resection; ii) initial biopsy followed by chemotherapy and then resection; and iii) primary resection prior to therapy.
+There are three overall approaches to the initial diagnosis of Wilms tumour: i) upfront neoadjuvant chemotherapy (with no biopsy) for presumed Wilms tumour (within specified clinical parameters) followed by post-therapy resection; ii) initial biopsy followed by chemotherapy and then resection; and iii) primary resection prior to chemotherapy.
 The type and extent of the surgical procedure chosen depends on many factors, including the site, size and extent of the tumour.
 Total or radical nephrectomy includes resection of an intact kidney and any associated lymph nodes or tissue/organs adherent to the tumour.
 Partial nephrectomy seeks to completely excise a tumour with a margin of non-tumour tissue while sparing the remaining kidney.
 Enucleation seeks to remove the entire tumour, minimising the margin of non-tumoral tissue.

 The choice of performing a biopsy has different implications depending upon which staging system is used.
-In the Children's Oncology Group (COG) staging system, biopsy of any type taken prior to therapy, including percutaneous core or needle biopsy, upstages the tumour to at least a stage III at the time of initial diagnosis and therapy.^{8,9} In the International Society of Paediatric Oncology (SIOP)/Renal Tumour Study Group (RTSG) staging system, only open biopsy upstages the tumour to at least stage III6; needle or core biopsy does not upstage the tumour.10
+In the Children's Oncology Group (COG) staging system, biopsy of any type, including percutaneous core or needle biopsy, upstages the tumour to at least a stage III.^{8,9} In the International Society of Paediatric Oncology (SIOP)/Renal Tumour Study Group (RTSG) staging system, only open biopsy upstages the tumour to at least stage III;6 needle or core biopsy using a posterior retroperitoneal approach does not upstage the tumour.10

-It is important to note that in both COG and SIOP/RTSC staging systems, a biopsy performed at a previous procedure does not impact on the staging of subsequent procedures if interval therapy has been given.
-All procedures should be newly staged based on features for the tumour at the time of resection in order to best guide the subsequent therapy.
-For example, a needle/core biopsy taken prior to therapy in a COG patient supports a local stage of III at the time of the initial biopsy, but is not a criterion for stage III in a subsequent post-therapy resection unless the tumour undergoes another biopsy during that subsequent procedure.
+It is important to note that in COG a biopsy performed at a previous procedure does not impact on the staging of subsequent procedures if interval therapy has been given.
+All procedures are newly staged based on features for the tumour at the time of the procedure in order to best guide the subsequent therapy.
+For example, a biopsy taken prior to therapy in a COG patient supports a local stage of III at the time of the initial biopsy, but is not itself a criterion for stage III in a subsequent post-therapy resection.
+In contrast, in SIOP open/wedge biopsy mandates a stage III designation even for subsequent procedures.